AshleyYakeley/Truth/doc/implicit-parameters.md

 ## Type

-An implicit parameter is essentially a kind of free variable of an expression, that is bound using `imply` rather than under lexical scope.
 Using `:type` in Pinafore's interactive mode will show the type of an expression, along with the names and types of all free variables.
 For example: